PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 Michael Anthony Hall - Heikkinen Energy Advisors LLC

 Thanks.
 Michael Hall of Heikkinen.
 Yeah, I guess just quick one on G&A, it came down nicely quarter-on-quarter relative to the back half of last year on a dollar basis.
-Just kind of curious what drove that and any commentary on whether that sort of dollar level can be held going forward?
+Just kind of curious what drove that and any commentary on whether that sort of dollar level can be held going forward.

 David W. Honeyfield - PDC Energy, Inc.

 Michael, this is Dave Honeyfield.
-So our guidance range right now is $325 to $360 per Boe for the full year.
-And so we continue to – as you know, we're adding a lot of folks this year, but the good part is we continue to see that trend down.
+So our guidance range right now is $3.25 to $3.60 per Boe for the full year.
+So we continue to, as you know, we're adding a lot of folks this year, but the good part is, is we continue to see that trend down.
 So, I think that trend is something that we anticipate for the full year.
 Nothing else really remarkable in there.

 Michael Anthony Hall - Heikkinen Energy Advisors LLC